’90 Day Fiance’ Update: Paola Throws Shade At Social Media Critics On IG, Russ Forgives His Wife

 Paola did not waste any time apologizing to her husband for her controversial actions in the past two episodes of TLC’s 90 Day Fiance.
-After fans had accused the aspiring model of being unsupportive of her husband, Paola posted what appeared to be a sincere apology to Russ, stating that she regrets her actions on the show.
+After fans accused the aspiring model of being unsupportive of her husband, Paola posted what appeared to be a sincere apology to Russ, stating that she regrets her actions on the show.
 Recently, Paola doubled down on her efforts to assert the stability of her relationship with Russ, even saying that they are now “stronger than ever.”

 Directly addressing her critics on social media, Paola recently uploaded an image on Instagram featuring her and Russ on vacation at the beach.
 Directly addressing her critics, the aspiring model called out everyone who had been bashing her and her marriage online.